World's Ultimate Strongman: Feats of Strength series

 Due to the postponement of worldwide sporting events and travel restrictions being in place for many countries due to the COVID-19 pandemic, World's Ultimate Strongman announced an at home/private gym Feats of Strength series with differing strongman record attempts to be live streamed for free.
 Below are the record attempts (Men's World Record unless otherwise stated):

 Season 1

-1 It was found during the event that Maddox's bar had been misloaded with one side being 25kg heavier than the other.
+1 It was found during the event that Maddox's bar had been misloaded with one side being 25 kg heavier than the other.

-2 It was found during the event that Bishop had 402.5kg on the barbell, rather than 400kg, causing an unofficial world record of 402.5kg for 4 repetitions.
+2 It was found during the event that Bishop had 402.5 kg on the barbell, rather than 400 kg, causing an unofficial world record of 402.5 kg for 4 repetitions.